appbead/webkit-wiki/Building-QtWebKit-on-Windows.md

 You also need to clone http://code.qt.io/cgit/qt/qt5.git and add `gnuwin32/bin` from cloned repository into `%PATH%`.

+**NOTE:** QtWebKit requires additional dependencies such as libpng, libjpeg, zlib, sqlite, etc. No needs to download and build them, the build script (`build-webkit`) downloads all necessary dependencies on first run and keeps them up to date.

-**WARNING** Building in Cygwin is not supported.
+**WARNING:** Building in Cygwin is not supported.
 Building in MSYS2 shell is possible with 3rd party patches, and only for MinGW compiler.
 For MSVC, use cmd.exe shell only.

 # Optional tools